Keyboard shortcuts

 Validation

-Config is validated at construction time (in SimulationBuilder::build() or Simulation::new()).
+Config is validated at construction time (in SimulationBuilder::build()).
 Invalid configs produce a SimError::InvalidConfig with a descriptive message.
 Validation checks include:

 • At least one stop